Log in for an Ad-free visit No ads

 Crust

 A crust is a hard layer of snow where liquid water has refrozen into grain fabric.
-Crusts can result from sun, rain or wind.
+Crusts usually result from sun, rain or wind.

-Because they contain more ice than other layers in the snowpack they can alter the temperature gradient locally, and kinetic growth grain forms (such as facets or sugar snow) sometimes form more readily adjacent to a crust.
+Because they contain more ice than other layers in the snowpack buried crusts can alter the temperature gradient locally, and kinetic growth grain forms (such as facets or sugar snow) sometimes form more readily adjacent to a crust.

 This glossary is a work in progress and is made possible by AlpenPro.